felixasela/felixasela/README.md

 # 📊 GitHub Stats:

-In the first column are the languages I use the most and in which I perform the best, and in the second row are all the languages I have used.
+In the first column are the languages I use the most and in which I perform the best, and in the second column are all the languages I have used.

 <div align="center">
   <table>